FoalTS/foal/docs/README.md

 yo foal my-app
 ```

 A new folder `my-app` should now appear in your current directory with the dependencies installed.
+The foal generator automatically created the basic structure of your app with a set of developpment tools to easily get started.

 ## 3. Serve the application